AyeshJayasekara/GAPS/README.md

 The source code has been already evaluated for quality for latest version.
 Results can be seen at : https://github.com/AyeshJayasekara/GAPS/blob/master/SONARQUBE_ANALYSIS_REPORT.png

+## Notes

+* The UIs are very primitive
+* Tax calculation method to be refactored

 ### Hugs & Bugs

 You may reach out to me at : ejkpac@gmail.com